razorfrog/better-uptime-bulk-update/README.md

 Example can be seen/run at https://code.razorfrog.com/betteruptime.php

-This was built to disable the 14-day domain renewal reminder on 160+ monitors
+This was built to disable the 14-day domain renewal reminder and change all sites from status to keyword monitoring on 150 sites.

 Note: This may not run on GridPane with the 7G WAF setting "Block Bad Query Strings" enabled.
 For example "null" is blocked in the example below.